vcflib/vcflib/doc/vcfwave.md

                             REF is longer than LEN (default: unlimited).
     -K, --inv-kmer K        Length of k-mer to use for inversion detection sketching (default: 17).
     -I, --inv-min LEN       Minimum allele length to consider for inverted alignment (default: 64).
-    -k, --keep-info         Maintain site and allele-level annotations when decomposing.
-                            Note that in many cases, such as multisample VCFs, these won't be valid post-decomposition.
-For biallelic loci in single-sample VCFs, they should be usable with caution.
-    -t, --threads N         use this many threads for variant decomposition --quiet                 no progress bar
+    -t, --threads N         Use this many threads for variant decomposition (default is 1).
+                            For most datasets threading may actually slow vcfwave down.
+    --quiet                 Do not display progress bar.
-    -d, --debug             debug mode.
+    -d, --debug             Debug mode.
 >
+Note the -k,--keep-info switch is no longer in use and ignored.
+>
 Type: transformation
->

 ```